 - Termination of Probation Letter (Admission Clearance Only, and if applicable)

-- Upon receipt of the CREED Program packet, the Director of the Office of Student Conduct or designee will review to determine whether or not the student meets criteria for review.
-If the Director of the Office of Student Conduct or designee agrees that the student’s request meets any or all of the above mentioned criteria, the student will be contacted within fourteen (14) business days to schedule a “CREED review meeting” with a committee appointed by the Director of the OSC or designee, comprised of faculty, staff and students.
+- Upon receipt of the CREED Program packet, the Director of Student Conduct and Academic Integrity or designee will review to determine whether or not the student meets criteria for review.
+If the Director of Student Conduct and Academic Integrity or designee agrees that the student’s request meets any or all of the above mentioned criteria, the student will be contacted within fourteen (14) business days to schedule a “CREED review meeting” with a committee appointed by the Director of SCAI or designee, comprised of faculty, staff and students.

 - Prior to this meeting, the committee will have reviewed the submitted packet and will prepare questions for the student to address, as well as provide the student with the opportunity to further discuss why the disciplinary probation status should be altered or terminated.
 No alterations shall be made to include new or increased sanctions.
 Should the committee feel that further information and/or documentation is necessary in order to render a recommendation, the review may be temporarily recessed.
 A time frame of not more than two (2) weeks will be given to the student to produce requested information and/or documentation.
 Upon receipt of the requested information and/or documentation, the committee will reconvene the review with the student.

-- After the meeting, the committee will issue a recommendation to the Director of the Office of Student Conduct or designee.
-The Director of the Office of Student Conduct or designee will provide a decision to the student in writing within seven (7) business days of receiving the recommendation.
+- After the meeting, the committee will issue a recommendation to the Director of Student Conduct and Academic Integrity or designee.
+The Director of Student Conduct and Academic Integrity or designee will provide a decision to the student in writing within seven (7) business days of receiving the recommendation.

-- If the request is denied by the Director of the Office of Student Conduct or designee the decision shall include a concise and explicit written statement that explains the basis for that decision and suggested action items for the student’s success.
+- If the request is denied by the Director of Student Conduct and Academic Integrity or designee the decision shall include a concise and explicit written statement that explains the basis for that decision and suggested action items for the student’s success.

 - There is no appeal process for a CREED Review Meeting decision.

 In some cases due to the egregiousness of the violation, students or student organizations may not be eligible for the CREED program.
 Students will be notified of their eligibility upon receipt of their CREED application.
-Additionally, students can inquire about their eligibility prior to submitting their application by contacting the Office of Student Conduct.
+Additionally, students can inquire about their eligibility prior to submitting their application by contacting the Student Conduct and Academic Integrity.